datacharmer/mysql-sandbox/README.md

+# Project being replaced

+**WARNING**: This project will be soon replaced by [dbdeployer](https://github.com/datacharmer/dbdeployer), which is currently being finalized.
+It can already support most of MySQL-Sandbox features, plus a few new ones, and it will soon replace MySQL-Sandbox completely.
+In the near future, this project will be supported only with bug fixes, but the development of new feature and the support for newer versions of MySQL will only continue in **dbdeployer**.

 # NAME

 MySQL::Sandbox - Quickly installs one or more MySQL servers (or forks) in the same host, either standalone or in groups